 - 3.30.
 The CPO also provides consultancy and project development support as required.
 Terms of reference for the work including scope, timescales and any charges are agreed with sponsors in advance. - 3.31.
-The CPO is providing project and consultancy support in the following areas: - development and management of the Transformation programme; - resource to deliver the Connected Capital programme; - project management support for the establishment of a new Enforcement Service and, legacy closure aspects of Programme Momentum (previously Property Conservation / Shared Repairs); - project management support for the Health and Social Care projects of Community Justice, and Care at Home; - specific resource to Organisational Development, Commercial Excellence programmes and Business Intelligence; and - support for the ICT Transition project - 3.32 The staffing compliment in the CPO has reduced significantly in recent months, meaning it is difficult to provide direct support to new projects although advice and guidance is readily available.
+The CPO is providing project and consultancy support in the following areas: - development and management of the Transformation programme; - resource to deliver the Connected Capital programme; - project management support for the Health and Social Care projects of Community Justice, and Care at Home; - specific resource to Organisational Development, Commercial Excellence programmes and Business Intelligence; - support for the ICT Transition project - 3.32 The staffing compliment in the CPO has reduced significantly in recent months, meaning it is difficult to provide direct support to new projects although advice and guidance is readily available.
 It is anticipated that once the new arrangements for Business Support are in place this will improve capacity for project support and assurance.